 A bicornuate uterus is another form of uterine congenital abnormality.
 As in the case of a septate uterus, the uterine cavity is divided into two elongated uterine horns instead of the normal unified triangular shaped uterine cavity.
 The external appearance of the bicornuate uterus however is also heart shaped.
 The two conditions can be differentiated by 3D ultrasound, MRI test or hysteroscopy.

-An HSG is considered a very safe procedure.
+A HSG is considered a very safe procedure.
 However, there are recognized complications which occur in less than 1% of the time.

-- Infection – the most serious complication of HSG.
+- Infection: The most serious complication of HSG.
 This usually occurs in the presence of previous tubal disease.
 In rare cases, infection can damage the fallopian tubes or necessitate their removal.
 A woman should call the doctor if she experiences increasing pain or a fever within one or two days of the HSG.
 An antibiotic is sometimes prescribed to individuals susceptible to infection.

 - There may be cramping during or following the HSG.
 This may be greatly reduced by taking medications used for menstrual cramps.

-- Fainting – Rarely happens but one may get light headed during or shortly after the procedure.
+- Fainting: Rarely happens but one may get light headed during or shortly after the procedure.

-- Radiation exposure – The risk from an HSG is very low, less than a kidney or bowel study.
+- Radiation Exposure: The risk from an HSG is very low, less than a kidney or bowel study.
 There have been no demonstrable ill effects from this radiation, even if conception occurred later in the same cycle.

-What To Expect After The HSG
+What to Expect After the HSG Test

 - Spotting may commonly occur for a day or two after the HSG.
 Some of the dye will leak out of the vagina, so you may want to use sanitary napkins.